 Pawn Promotion Rules

-According to the official pawn promotion rules, once a pawn advances to the farthest rank, it is obligatory to substitute it with either a queen, a rook, a knight, or a bishop.
+According to the official pawn promotion rules, once a pawn advances to the farthest rank it is obligatory to substitute it with a queen, a rook, a bishop, or a knight.
+The pawn itself is removed from the board, and the new piece takes its place on the promotion square as part of the same move.

 Notation for Pawn Promotion: How to Write it Down on a Blank